This post is also available in: Čeština

 Koh Phangan has developed so much that you’ll have no trouble finding high quality gourmet coffee.
 The main roaster on the island is Bubba’s, where they roast beans from Thailand’s Northern region.

 Bubba’s has 2 cafés on the island.
 A cozy one in Baan Tai and a modern one in Haad Yao, where you can even settle in and work for a bit.
-An Australian expat is the brains and soul behind the project.
+A Dutch expat who gained his coffee skills in Australia is the brains and soul behind the project.

 Bakesense is another quality roaster on the island.
 These local guys operate a lovely little café in Hin Kong, just by the seashore covered in mangroves.